-This exchange’s trading fees for takers are 0.20%.
-This fee is in line with industry average (the industry average is arguably around 0.25%).
+This exchange’s trading fees for takers are 0.25%.
+This fee is in line with the historic industry average (the historic industry average is arguably around 0.25%).
 However, we now see more and more exchanges charging much lower trading fees, many ranging from 0.10% to 0.15%.

 HitBTC also offers trading fee discounts when you have a large trading volume during the preceding 30 days, and an "upgraded account".
 Trading fees can become as low as 0.02% for takers and -0.01% for makers.
 That is if they have a trading volume exceeding 100,000 BTC (which on the date of last updating this review, 30 March 2020, corresponded to approx. USD 620 million) during the preceding 30 days.
 So we doubt that anyone will ever reach the highest level of trading fee discounts at HitBTC in modern time.
 The exact trading fee discounts are set out in the below table: